Today's Active Lifestyles: Reception

 The Wire included the album on their year-end "Out Rock-Pop" list.

 Legacy

 Under the Radar called the album a "gift" that "explode[s] your mind with inventive guitar work."
 Dusted Magazine called it "fresh and off-the-cuff".
 The album is now described by many as being a "landmark" and a "classic".
-According to Popmatters, the album along with its follow up "found the best balance between [...] assaulting you with bending notes one moment, and soaring over you with crunching anthems the next."
+According to PopMatters, the album along with its follow up "found the best balance between [...] assaulting you with bending notes one moment, and soaring over you with crunching anthems the next."
 Peter Watts of Uncut reviewed the album's 2020 reissue very positively, and hailed the closing track "Gemini Cusp" as a "lo-fi prog masterpiece."

 Treble included the album on their list, "Merge Records: 20 Essential Albums".
-Similarly, Popmatters included it on "Merge's Silver Age: 25 Essential Albums Over 25 Years".
+Similarly, PopMatters included it on "Merge's Silver Age: 25 Essential Albums Over 25 Years".

+Music journalist Andrew Earles said the album was an "out-of-nowhere shot in indie rock's arm" and a "game changer".